 These approaches aim to facilitate the understanding of the deep roots of wars and conflicts as well as their short and long term consequences.
-This Masters Programme also studies the preconditions for conflict resolution and peace in local as well as in international and global contexts.
+This Master's Programme also studies the preconditions for conflict resolution and peace in local as well as in international and global contexts.

-In this Masters Programme peace and conflicts are understood as processes, thus the programme helps to analyze not only the evolution of the conflicts, but also peace building, mediation and negotiation.
-A variety of approaches, procedures, tools and methods are analyzed in practical context within the Masters Programme in Peace, Mediation and Conflict Research.
+In this Master's Programme peace and conflicts are understood as processes, thus the programme helps to analyze not only the evolution of the conflicts, but also peace building, mediation and negotiation.
+A variety of approaches, procedures, tools and methods are analyzed in practical context within the Master's Programme in Peace, Mediation and Conflict Research.